luizamboni/luizamboni/README_MORE.md

 # Luiz Zamboni
 _Brazil_
 _luizamboni2002@hotmail.com_

-Experienced Tech Lead and Full Stack Developer proficient in various programming languages such as Ruby, Python, Golang, and JavaScript.
-Skilled in designing, developing, and maintaining scalable web applications.
-Strong experience in RESTful and SOAP APIs, microservices, and cloud services such as AWS Beanstalk and AWS Athena.
-Passionate about learning new technologies and committed to continuous learning.
+As an experienced Tech Lead and Full Stack Developer, I am proficient in various programming languages such as Ruby, Python, Golang, and JavaScript.
+I am skilled in designing, developing, and maintaining scalable web applications.
+I have strong experience in RESTful and SOAP APIs, microservices, and cloud services such as AWS.
+In my previous positions, I have built and maintained APIs and services in a variety of languages and frameworks.

+I have experience building microservices architectures for complex systems, allowing for easier maintenance and scalability.
+In addition, I have worked with React, Node.js, and Ghost.js, where I have built custom content components for Ghost.js and plugins for Strapi.
+I am an advocate for using unit tests as a way to ensure high internal quality, which leads to better external quality.

+I am also enthusiastic about hexagonal and clean architectures, which help to keep the codebase maintainable and adaptable to changes.
+I have experience with big data, data pipelines, and data processing using tools such as Spark, S3, DeltaTables, and Athena.

+Overall, my passion for learning new technologies and commitment to continuous learning have helped me develop a deep understanding of software development, from building and maintaining APIs to designing scalable systems.

 ## Education
 **Technological Degree in Computer Science** _(2016)_